etri/nest-compiler/docs/IR.md

 ![](module.png)

-Glow functions contain nodes that represent the different operations of a neural network.
+NEST-C functions contain nodes that represent the different operations of a neural network.
 The function owns the nodes and has access to the placeholders and constants in the module.
 The image below depicts the compute graph that represents the expression "A / B".
-The graph is automatically differentiated by Glow, and the value of variable A is updated with the gradient of the expression.
-Glow lowers the nodes that compute the gradient of the expression and the stochastic gradient descent (SGD) node into a sequence of low-level operators (Div, Mul, Add and Save).
+The graph is automatically differentiated by NEST-C, and the value of variable A is updated with the gradient of the expression.
+NEST-C lowers the nodes that compute the gradient of the expression and the stochastic gradient descent (SGD) node into a sequence of low-level operators (Div, Mul, Add and Save).
 The different compiler backends do not need to implement support for the DivGrad, ReLUGrad or SGD nodes.